Are you looking for the best quiet portable air conditioner that can keep you cool without a lot of noise? If so, you’ve come to the right place.

 The window installation kit also accommodates small and large windows.
 It can adjust between 19.7” to 47.2” inches to fit horizontal and vertical windows.

-Fortunately, if you do want a classy black color in a quiet portable AC unit, then this is one of the few choices available.
+If you want a classy black color in a quiet portable AC unit, then this is one of the few choices available — not to mention it’s fairly good-looking.

 There are two sizes to choose between, both of which run at a similar noise level of 49 to 52 dBA.
 Notice here that this is the most silent portable air conditioner on the market as it goes down to 49 decibels on the lowest fan speed setting.